josh-collinsworth/joco-sveltekit/src/lib/content/posts/the-five-things-i-wish-somebody-had-told-me-as-a-design-student.md

 ---
-title: "The Five Things I Wish Somebody Had Told Me as a Design Student"
+title: 'The Five Things I Wish Somebody Had Told Me as a Design Student'
-date: "2016-02-21"
+date: '2016-02-21'
-updated: "2021-01-19"
+updated: '2021-01-19'
 categories:
-  - "design"
+  - design
-  - "personal"
+  - personal
-  - "opinion"
+  - opinion
-coverImage: "what-i-wish.png"
+coverImage: 'what-i-wish.png'
 coverWidth: 48
 coverHeight: 29
 excerpt: Your worst instructor as a design student will lay out clear goals and expectations which will not change; this is not a given with clients.
 ---

 <script>
   import PullQuote from '$lib/components/PullQuote.svelte' import SideNote from '$lib/components/SideNote.svelte'